-74. Any resolution upon which a roll call vote is demanded shall require an affirmative recorded vote of 41 or more Members for adoption.
+74. Any resolution upon which a rollcall vote is demanded requires an affirmative recorded vote of 41 or more Members for adoption.

-The adoption of any resolution authorizing the expenditure of money shall require an affirmative recorded vote of 41 or more Members.
+The adoption of any resolution authorizing the expenditure of money requires an affirmative recorded vote of 41 or more Members.